Sh0g0-1758/Netra/README.md

 8. **Wait for user input**: The code waits for a key press (using cv2.waitKey(1)) to exit the loop.
 You can exit the program by pressing any key.

+You can check out the References we used to make this project in the References Folder.

 # Contributors

 1. Shourya Goel |  <a href="https://twitter.com/ShogLoFi">**shogo**</a>